naceoci01/tenancy-admin/initial-terraform/README.md

 ## Admin Compartment (Stack 2)

 VCN, server for admins to use, along with Dynamic Group allowing instance principal execution of scripts.

+Scripts include

+- Auto-Tag (schedule)
+- Auto-Shutdown (cost savings)
+- Extirpater / SuperDelete (as needed)
+- Tenancy-wide scale-down scripts (like ADB Storage)

+Also good practice to install Usage2ADW ADB-S and put binaries on admin VM.

 ## Ongoing Engineer Compartments (Stack 1)